diego-cloud-io/documentation/docs/install-diego/diego-init-github.md

 Command will request for:

 • Github Organization Name
+- Where your organisation's application repos are hosted.

 • Domain Name
+- e.g. `<your-organisation's-domain>.com`

 Executing the diego command will prompt you to add a Github app to your organisation named `diego-<your Github Org name>-bot`